Mountainfilm in Aspen opens with short environmental and adventure documentaries

 More info: Full festival lineup online at http://www.wheeleroperahouse.com; Today’s festival events include a Lunch Film Series presentation of short environmental films at the Aspen Cooking School at 12:30 p.m. and ‘An Evening of Adventure’ that includes seven shorts at the Wheeler at 7 p.m.

-Mountainfilm in Aspen's five-day film festival opens today with an afternoon of short environmental documentaries and an evening of adventure.
+Mountainfilm in Aspen, a five-day film festival, opens today with an afternoon of short environmental documentaries and an evening of adventure.

-Screenings begin at 12:30 p.m. with the launch of a new Mountainfilm lunch series at the Cooking School of Aspen.
-Themed "The New Normal," today's hour-long presentation features three short climate-change documentaries: "The Seed Vault," about the Global Seed Vault near the North Pole; "Adaptation Bangledesh," about cultural anthropologist Alize Carrere; and "The End of Snow," which looks at the future of a world without snow.
+Screenings begin today at 12:30 p.m. with the launch of a new Mountainfilm lunch series at the Cooking School of Aspen.
+Themed "The New Normal," today's hourlong presentation features three short climate change documentaries: "The Seed Vault," about the Global Seed Vault near the North Pole; "Adaptation Bangledesh," about cultural anthropologist Alizé Carrére; and "The End of Snow," which looks at the future of a world without snow.

-Boulder-based ecologist Jane Zelikova serves as a tour guide of melting snowscapes in "The End of Snow," a fast-paced 20-minute doc directed by Morgan Heim.
+Boulder-based ecologist Jane Zelikova serves as a tour guide of melting snowscapes in "The End of Snow," a fast-paced, 20-minute documentary directed by Morgan Heim.

 "Snowpack, this thing we consider a given in the West, is disappearing," Zelikova says early in the film.
 "Ski resorts are closing down, reservoirs are drying up, wildfire seasons are getting worse."